What Makes the "PTA Difference" So Much Better for Schools?

 The PTA Difference

-PTA—Founded in 1897, Parent Teacher Association (PTA) is a nationwide network of 4 million families, students, educators and community leaders working at the school building, district, state and national levels to improve education, health and safety conditions for our children.
+PTA—Founded in 1897, Parent Teacher Association (PTA) is a nationwide network of nearly 4 million families, students, educators and community leaders working at the school building, district, state and national levels to improve education, health and safety conditions for our children.
 National PTA’s mission is to make every child’s potential a reality by engaging and empowering families and communities to advocate for all children.

 An unaffiliated parent group is at one school and it only cares about those kids, period.
 From the beginning, PTA was for all children.
 I joined PTA because I believe that when I am helping somebody else’s kids, I’m helping my kids too.